aws-samples/aws-iot-greengrass-component-lorawan-provisioning/README.md

-# Using AWS IoT Greengrass to provision and manage your LoRaWAN gateways at scale
+# Using AWS IoT Greengrass to provision and connect your LoRaWAN gateways at scale

 **This implementation is for demonstration purposes only.**